MaxLap/activerecord_follow_assoc/INTRODUCTION.md

 * `belongs_to` and `has_many` need to be handled differently.
 * Each way are verbose

 That's just an overview.
-If you are curious, I made a [whole document](ALTERNATIVES_PROBLEMS.md) with more problems and detailed explanations.
+If you are curious, I made a [document](ALTERNATIVES_PROBLEMS.md) with more problems and detailed explanations.

 I had this feeling of "there is a tool missing here" for a long time.
 A way to do this that